 Once upon a time, it was common for employees to spend their entire careers with one company.
 Those days seem to be in the rearview mirror.

-People born in the later years of the baby-boom generation (1957-64) worked an average of 12.4 jobs from ages 18 to 54, according to the U.S. Bureau of Labor Statistics.
-Expect those numbers to rise dramatically in the coming years: A recent survey of American workers found that 64% had a favorable view of jumping from job to job, according to management consulting agency Korn Ferry.
+People born in the later years of the baby boom generation (1957-64) worked an average of 12.4 jobs from ages 18 to 54, according to the U.S. Bureau of Labor Statistics.
+Expect those numbers to rise dramatically in the coming years: A survey of current American workers found that 64% had a favorable view of jumping from job to job, according to management consulting agency Korn Ferry.
 Even more notable, 75% of those 34 or younger believed job-hopping would be beneficial to their careers.

 Retirement is probably not on the minds of those starting a new job.
 But what often gets lost in all this moving around are retirement funds.
 More than 24 million 401(k) accounts and $1.35 trillion in assets have been left behind by former employees, according to Capitalize.

 If you contributed to your employer’s 401(k), you have money sitting out there.
 Here’s how to track it down.